 ii.
 Starting learning higher margin skills

-So if you’re learning and giving a online service, chances are there are plenty of courses out there you can learn from, Fiverr’s learning page being one of them.
-I personally haven’t used them, but it can be a good way of increasing your metrics on your profile.
-A site called Coursera is definitely a place I’d highly recommend checking out, where you can get scholarships for all courses and can also audit the course for free without paying and getting any certificates.
+So if you’re learning and giving an online service, chances are there are plenty of courses out there you can learn from, Fiverr’s learning page being one of them.
+A site called Coursera is a place I’d highly recommend checking out, where you can get scholarships for all courses and can also audit the course for free without paying and getting any certificates.

 Once you do this, you’re set to go, keep improving, keep building.